-The Brick Box is one of the collaborating organisations for Artichoke’s PROCESSIONS project – a national mass participatory artwork to celebrate 100 years since women in the UK began to have electoral power.
+The Brick Box was one of the collaborating organisations for Artichoke’s PROCESSIONS project – a national mass participatory artwork to celebrate 100 years since women in the UK began to have electoral power.

-In a series of open workshops at our base in Bradford city centre, we will co-create a unique banner with artist Jean McEwan and women from across the district.
-This banner will then be processed through the streets of London, carried aloft by it’s makers at a huge coming-together in June 2018.
+In a series of open workshops at our base in Bradford city centre, we co-created a unique banner with artist Jean McEwan and a team of other brilliant women from across the district.
+This banner was then be processed through the streets of London, carried aloft by it’s makers at a huge coming-together in June 2018.

-This vast artwork is based on an original idea by creative director Darrell Vydelingum.
-PROCESSIONS is commissioned by 14-18 NOW, the UK’s arts programme for the First World War centenary and produced by Artichoke.
+This vast artwork was based on an original idea by creative director Darrell Vydelingum.
+PROCESSIONS was commissioned by 14-18 NOW, the UK’s arts programme for the First World War centenary and produced by Artichoke.
 With support from the National Lottery through Arts Council England and the Heritage Lottery Fund, and from the Department for Digital, Culture, Media and Sport.